-By not adding advanced functionalities we aim to deliver a stable frontend for beginner users on Windows, Mac OSX and Linux.
+By not adding advanced functionalities, we aim to deliver a stable frontend for beginner users on Windows, Mac OSX and Linux.

-As RetroArch, Ludo is a libretro frontend, so the way of communicating with the emulators is the same.
+Like RetroArch, Ludo is a libretro frontend, so the way of communicating with the emulators is the same.

-It definitely shares the same values.
+It definitely shares a lot of the same core values.

-To keep a software stable on a number of different platforms, it is important to keep a small codebase with a good test coverage.
+To keep software stable on a number of different platforms, it is important to keep a small codebase with a good test coverage.
 It is also important to not introduce changes at a high rate.

 RetroArch is an extremely active project and has a growing codebase that makes it harder to reach stability.

 Also, RetroArch is a very powerful and sophisticated frontend, and one of the common criticisms is that it exposes too many configuration options for the average retro gamer.

 Implementing Ludo as a menu driver of RetroArch would solve none of these core issues.
 For now, Ludo distinguishes itself from RetroArch by offering less features and focusing on a more easy to use interface.